VLety/fastApiProject/README.md

 ```

 #### Setup configuration files
+> [!CAUTION]
+> Never add configuration files to the repository!
+This is due to potential security issues and problems with updates delivery.

+> [!IMPORTANT]
+> There are many approaches to avoid config problem - we will use the initial creation of configuration files from the project templates.

 Copy all 3 config template files from ./setup/config to the base project's ./config folder and change their extension to .json
 ```
 cp -f /home/ubuntu/fastApiProject/setup/config/*.template /home/ubuntu/fastApiProject/config/